 No matter the intent, report the incident.

 DCPS does not tolerate incidents of hate or bias among or towards students, staff or the community.
-For a more details on responding to incidents of hate and bias in DCPS, you this Title VI: Race-Based Discrimination Training.
+For a more details on responding to incidents of hate and bias in DCPS, review the DCPS protocol for responding to incidents of hate and bias and watch this Title VI: Race-Based Discrimination Training.
+This video must be accessed using a DC Public Schools staff email account.

 What is a bias incident?